gdq12/data-engineering-zoomcamp-2024/week4/4_3_start_dbt_project/README.md

 ### Starting a dbt project

+1. In Bigquery, create the needed schemas and copy over the raw data from gcs.
+This is done using [gcs_2_bigquery.sql](../4_1a_data_2_gcs/gcs_2_bigquery.sql).
+This creates the following:

+    - dataset/datawarehouse: `ny-taxi-412905`

+    - schemas:

+        + `nytaxi_wk4_dbt_raw`

+            - tbls:

+                + `external_green_trip_data`

+                + `external_yellow_trip_data`

+                + `external_fhv_trip_data`

+        + `nytaxi_wk4_dbt_transform`

+        + `nytaxi_wk4_dbt_prod`

+2. other (not sure where this goes)

-1. Create something that resembles a repository where the project will be stored
+    a.
+Create something that resembles a repository where the project will be stored

         - can opt to use dbt's starter project [repo](https://github.com/dbt-labs/dbt-starter-project)

             * provides folders/files needed including sample models

         - important files needed:

             - `profile.yml`: define global settings for the project, profile (which DB wil be using to run project)

-2. getting the starter project started
+    b. getting the starter project started

         - can be done locally by running `dbt init` in the directory when want to host the project

         - via dbt cloud (more UI based)

-3. set up schemas/tables in big query
+    c. set up schemas/tables in big query

         - there should be types 3 schema: raw, transform, production

         - dbt expects for the raw data to already be placed in the raw centric schema

         - dbts main work is in the transformation schema

         - dbt aim to have production ready tables in the production schema

 ### Setting up dbt with Bigquery